duranhumes/ts-api-boilerplate/README.md

 ## Prerequisites

-Node.js, npm, npx, Docker, and docker-compose.
+Node.js, npm, npx, Docker, docker-compose, and openssl for jwt key generation.
 Create a `.env` file and copy the template from `.env.example` and fill in all of the variables.

 ## Installing

 A step by step series of examples that tell you how to get a development env running

 * Run `yarn` in the base directory to install deps.
-* Then run `yarn start` to start the app.
+* Run `yarn gen:keys` and then `yarn start` to run the app.
 * done.

 There are a few endpoints *see* `src/server.ts`